-Assistive Technology on HCC Campus
+Assistive Technology on Highline Campus

 A variety of resources are available on campus.
 These technologies are available to all students.
 If you need assistance in identifying where these resources are located, please contact Access Services.